List of workshops

 Helping or hurting in a crisis?

 When a school is faced with a serious crisis, the board has a role to play.
 The board of trustees is a critical player and major asset in the management of a school.
 The level of trustee participation depends on the severity and the nature of the crisis.
 In this workshop, we will discuss key behaviors and best practices for the board when the school is faced with a crisis.
-We will discuss the trustee's role in difficult times including bridging to the board messages, what to say, what not to say, questions you should never answer, first steps in a crisis, what the full board needs to know and when, and how to support the school and the head as they move through a crisis.
-Given the increase in sexual misconduct issues both past and present, and the scrutiny by the Boston Globe Spotlight team, time will be spent on how to manage these types of issues.
-The group will divide into groups and each will be given a case study that is based on real issues for the groups to work through and report accordingly.
+We will review what to say, what not to say, questions you should never answer, what the full board needs to know and when, and how to support the school and the head.
+Given the increase in sexual misconduct issues both past and present, time will be spent on how to manage these types of issues.
+The group will divide into groups and each will be given a case study based on real issues for the groups to work through and report out accordingly.

 The Crisis Plan